-Children's Hospital Inpatient Services
+Children's Hospital Inpatient Services Overview

 If your child requires a stay at the hospital, Boston Children's Hospital’s team of physicians will be dedicated to her providing her with the best care possible.
 In years past, the model at many hospitals would have been to have specialists from different areas of medicine rotate on and off the service.
 CHIPS provides full-time, inpatient general pediatric coverage.